j50n/deno-proc/legacy/README.md

 > `Deno.run` has been deprecated and is scheduled to be removed in Deno version
 > 2.0.
-This version of `proc` will no longer function after Deno 1.0.
+This version of `proc` will no longer be maintained after the Deno 2.0
+> release.

 # proc